icing/mod_md/README.md

 {"kid": "kid-1", "hmac": "zWNDZM6eQGHWpSRTPal5eIUYFTu7EajVIoguysqZ9wG44nMEtx3MUAsUDkMTQ12W"}
 ```

-Make the file readable for root only (or what the httpd starts with) and handle your configuiration
+Make the file readable for root only (or what the httpd starts with) and handle your configuration
-files as ususal.
+files as usual.

 # Test Suite